Are you looking for some crazy, interesting, and little-known facts about the wonderful art of music? Then look no further!

 A study done in 2017 shows that classical music can make plants grow faster.

-Harry Styles has a confirmed amount of four nipples (sorry, if I had to find out, you have to know as well).
+Harry Styles has a confirmed amount of four nipples (sorry, if I had to find out, you must also know).

 Freddie Mercury once sneaked Princess Diana into a bar in London with an army jacket as a disguise.